 One-dimensional rigid and elastic wall models have been proposed for estimating the pressure drop in the human biliary system.
 Using this model, the effects of the geometry, elasticity of cystic duct wall, bile flow rate and viscosity on the pressure drop were studied in detail.
-By using the Reference Set (n = 7, $\xi = 0.5$ , $v = 1.275 \text{ mm}^2/\text{s}$ , $d{CD} = 1 \text{ mm}$ , $L{CD} = 40 \text{ mm}$ , E = 300 Pa, and Q = 1 ml/min), the effect of a particular parameter on the pressure drop is studied by varying this parameter alone while fixing other parameters as those in the Reference set.
-It is evident that the most significant parameter is the diameter of the cystic duct, which can cause the pressure drop to increase up to 4.3% times when $d{CD}$ is decreased by 1%.
-If the viscosity v is varied from 1-3 mm/s, the pressure drop will increase to 2 times for rigid model and up to 4 times for the elastic model.
-While varying the baffle height ratio will cause the pressure drop to be up to 2/4 times higher for the rigid/elastic models.
+The effect of a particular parameter on the pressure drop is studied by varying this parameter alone while fixing other parameters as those in the Reference Set.
+It is evident that the most significant parameter is the diameter of the cystic duct.
+If the viscosity ν is varied from 1-3 mm2/s, the pressure drop will increase to two times for rigid model and up to four times for the elastic model.
+While varying the baffle height ratio will cause the pressure drop to be up to two/four times higher for the rigid/elastic models.
 Increase the number of baffle can also increase the pressure drop in both rigid and elastic ducts, though to a lesser extent compared to the effect of the baffle height ratio.
-These two geometric parameters affect the pressure drop effectively through the changing of the equivalent diameter, as shown in Table 2, their effects are also shown quantitatively by plotting the Darcy friction ratio.
+These two geometric parameters affect the pressure drop effectively through the changing of the equivalent diameter, as shown in Table 2; their effects are also shown quantitatively by plotting the Darcy friction ratio.
 Clearly, the elasticity of the duct plays an important role here.
-With all other parameters fixed in the Reference set, as the Young's modulus decreases from 1000 to 100Pa, the pressure drop increases to be more than two times higher.
-However, it was found that when the Young's modulus of the cystic duct is more than 400Pa, a rigid-walled model gives a good estimate of the pressure drop in the system.
+With all other parameters fixed in the Reference set, as Young's modulus decreases from 1000 to 100 Pa, the pressure drop increases to be more than two times higher.
+However, it was found that when Young's modulus of the cystic duct is more than 700 Pa, a rigid-walled model gives a good estimate of the pressure drop in the system.